edsu/omeka_tweet/README.md

-This little script tweets new items that are added to an omeka instance.
+This little script tweets new items that are added to an Omeka instance.
 It is designed to be run from cron using environment variables.
 The sample run.sh shows how you can do this.